College of the Desert

 - COD is a two-year, public institution that provides lower division academic, vocational, and basic skills education.
 We are a successful college because we make decisions based on a systematic assessment of the needs of the community and the application of our core values.

-- The teacher population of 204 teachers has declined by 13% over five years.
+- The teacher population of 204 teachers has stayed relatively flat over five years.

 |College of the Desert||(CA) Community College Avg.|

 |Institution Level||At least 2 but less than 4 years||At least 2 but less than 4 years|

 |Total Faculty||204 staff||97 staff|